edunet-tychy/BestShop/README.md

 - price list,
 - contact.

-Project made as part of the workshop.
+The project was made during the workshop.